--council payments and to assist low-income were spoken about as families to be able to use making a real difference in delivery systems. helping participants follow government guidelines. • Ensure that frontline third sector organisations Participants also talked have the about struggles, and areas necessary resources to continue to deliver vital where they felt they had been left out of decisionpreventative as well making. as acute services.
-COVID-19 guidance on • Increase the capacity of shopping and public public transport, transport were including taxi drivers, to support people on low problematic. incomes, especially to Participants questioned the access hospital assumption that everyone is appointments. able to afford buying face coverings, increases in • Link with local heating and electricity bills, activists and trusted and a emissaries supporting some of Scotland's most good internet connection. vulnerable citizens to test and develop Concern for the future messaging and practice.
-Strengthen these links as impact of COVID-19 on channels of -mental health -job prospects information about the -young people. virus.
-Participants
+- Work with retailors to expand access to face coverings at entrances, and to assist low-income families to be able to use delivery systems. - Ensure that frontline third sector organisations have the necessary resources to continue to deliver vital preventative as well as acute services. - Increase the capacity of public transport, including taxi drivers, to support people on low incomes, especially to access hospital appointments. - Link with local activists and trusted emissaries supporting some of Scotland's most vulnerable citizens to test and develop messaging and practice.
+Strengthen these links as channels of information about the virus.